The Tampa Bay region, including Clearwater, features some of the most amazing waterways in the state.

 Personal Injury Claims

 Individuals who are injured can seek compensation for the expenses and impacts of their injury through a personal injury lawsuit.
-This lawsuit must be filed in court within four years of the date on which your accident occurred.
-Before the lawsuit is filed, your attorney will first seek payment of the value of your claim from the at-fault party’s insurance provider.
+This lawsuit must be filed in court within two years of the date on which your accident occurred.
+Before the lawsuit is filed, your proactive boat accident lawyer in Clearwater will first seek payment of the value of your claim from the at-fault party’s insurance provider.
 However, be aware that insurance is not required for boats in Florida.

 The state, however, strongly encourages boat insurance to: